mendix/docs/content/refguide/consistency-errors-pages.md

 ### 5.2 Error Fix Example CE1574 {#error-fix-example-4}

-When you set a microflow/nanoflow as an on-click event for a widget, and this microflow/nanoflow expects a certain argument, but another argument is available on the page, this will result in an error.
+When you set a microflow or nanoflow as an on-click event for a widget, and this microflow/nanoflow expects a certain argument, but a different argument is available to the widget, this will result in an error.

-For example, on a page named *Customers* you have a button that calls a microflow (i.e. an [**On click** event](on-click-event) of the button is set to *Microflow*):
+For example, on a page named *Customers* you have a button that calls a microflow (that is an [**On click** event](on-click-event) of the button is set to *Microflow*):

  ![](attachments/consistency-errors-pages/on-click-event-button.png)